 Once Upon a Dog (Zhyv Buv Pes) (1982)

 There are plenty of remarkable things about the wonderful "Once Upon a Dog", an age-old tale of looking after others while they’re down.
 It’s not just the wonderful animation, which was recognized with the first-place prize at the 1983 Odense International Film Festival.
-It’s not even that the story was adapted from a Ukrainian folk story and featured traditional folk music – even though that was still frowned upon in Soviet Ukraine (See Part 2 of this series).
+It’s not even that the story was adapted from a Ukrainian folk story and featured traditional folk music – even though that was still frowned upon in Soviet Ukraine.
 It’s the remarkably simple tale of friendship and loyalty that transcends the boundaries of language and culture.
 Simply put – it’s a story you want your children to learn.
-Featuring a traditional Ukrainian village (known as a ‘khutir’), plenty of Ukrainian songs, and an entertaining Ukrainian feast – your kids will be so entertained that they’ll be learning without even knowing it!
+Featuring a traditional Ukrainian hamlet (known as a ‘khutir’), plenty of Ukrainian songs, and an entertaining Ukrainian feast – your kids will be so entertained that they’ll be learning without even realizing!
 The popular wisdom in quotes from the story have been featured on t-shirts, magnets, and posters since long before the internet made such kinds of marketing profitable.
 "Once Upon a Dog" is one of Ukraine’s greatest folk stories and a memorable tale that your kids will take with them for years.

 Where to watch: For free on YouTube